Why Men Don't Always Talk About Their Feelings

 Final Reflection

-Perhaps the question is not whether men talk about feelings.
+Perhaps the question is not whether men talk about their feelings.

 Perhaps the question is whether we always recognise the language they use when they do.